On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Divisible statistics as linear functionals based on the same random measure

-where the integral is a random Stieltjes integral and $\vtheta(\gtheta)$ is a direct analog of the function-parametric empirical process \citep[e.g.,][Ch 19]{vandervaart}.
-For instance, estimating equations are divisible statistics of the form in \eqref{eqn:divisible_stat_general} equated to zero, and $\gtheta$ can be chosen as in \eqref{eqn:omegag}, with $\omega(x)$ depending on $\theta$.
+\end{definition} The integral in \eqref{eqn:divisible_stat_general} is a random Stieltjes integral, and $\vtheta(\gtheta)$, as a function of $\gtheta$, is a direct analog of the function-parametric empirical process \citep[e.g.,][Ch 19]{vandervaart}.
+For instance, estimating equations (to be introduced in Section \ref{sec:estimators}) are divisible statistics specifying as in \eqref{eqn:divisible_stat_general} equated to zero, and $\gtheta$ can be chosen as in \eqref{eqn:omegag}, with $\omega(x)$ depending on $\theta$.
 Partial sums can be constructed similarly by choosing $\omega(x)=\mathds{1}_{\{x\in A\}}$.
 For fixed $A$ and $z$, $\vtheta(A,z)$ is itself a divisible statistic, the localised (and centered) cumulative spectral statistic.
-It counts the number of bins in $A$ with frequencies $\nut$ less than or equal to $z$ while centering the random terms, $\mathds{1}_{\{\observed \le z\}}$, by their expectation.
+It counts the number of bins in $A$ with frequencies $\nut$ less than or equal to $z$ while centering the random terms, $\mathds{1}_{\{\observed \le z\}}$, by their expectation. }

-The stochastic representation in \eqref{eqn:divisible_stat_general} unfolds the intrinsic nature of all divisible statistics.
-Even those statistics that may at first appear highly non-linear -- such as Pearson's $\chi^2$ -- are, unavoidably, linear functionals of the random measure $\vtheta$.
-As demonstrated in Section \ref{sec:sec6}, this inherent linear structure inhibits divisible statistics from performing goodness-of-fit testing.

-To better understand the connection between the random measure $\vtheta$ and the classical empirical process for i.i.d. observations, rewrite \eqref{eqn:vktheta} as
+\sara{ To better understand the connection between the random measure $\vtheta$ and the classical empirical process for i.i.d. observations, rewrite \eqref{eqn:vktheta} as